When the Boat Comes In

 The frequent changes of location require a flexible and versatile set, which is exactly what designer Alison Ashton provides.
 There’s a suggestion of the pit and the shipyard in the permanent structure along the back; there’s a second level which serves as another room, a hustings platform and a pit cage; there’s plenty of furniture (from tables and chairs to hospital bed) and, behind and to the side, the working area of a stage.
 We can see a props table and the hemp (rope) lines which suspend the lighting bars above the stage, providing, should we become emotionally over-involved, a kind of Brechtian alienation, a reminder that this is theatre.

 The smooth movement on and off of the furniture and the adjustment of the moveable parts of the set (not too fast and not too slow) are well choreographed by movement director Malcolm Shields, whose credits include work with the Citizens Theatre in Glasgow, the Traverse and the Royal Lyceum in Edinburgh, Horsecross Arts in Perth, the National Theatre of Scotland and Communicado, one of Scotland’s longest established theatre companies.

 The very experienced creative team also comprises Nick John Williams (sound), Kev Tweedy (lighting) and Ellie Papworth (stage manager).

-Katie Weir directs with sensitivity and the deeply moving final scene, which in a purely naturalistic production would not work, bringing together, as it does, two incidents separated in time, really hits home because theatricality (in the very best sense; Brecht anyone?) opens the mind and the emotions so much more than naturalism ever can.
+Katy Weir directs with sensitivity and the deeply moving final scene, which in a purely naturalistic production would not work, bringing together, as it does, two incidents separated in time, really hits home because theatricality (in the very best sense; Brecht anyone?) opens the mind and the emotions so much more than naturalism ever can.